 The National Academies states that a common error is to rely solely on a limited number of bibliographic databases in conducting SRs.
 Below are some of the large well-known databases commonly searched for SRs.
 A librarian can recommend other sources relevant to your topic, including grey literature (conference proceedings and government documents, for example).

-The MSK Library has purchased Covidence and integrated this tool within our Systematic Review Service.
+Covidence is a tool that we have integrated within our Systematic Review Service.
 Our goal is to support our users, improve efficiency for the systematic review team, and reduce the time required to produce a systematic review.

 You can create your personal sign-in information with Covidence before or after joining the institutional subscription.
 To request access to the institutional account in Covidence, you must use your current MSK email address.
 If you have already joined the MSK Library’s Covidence account, then you can log into Covidence with your email and password and start using this reference review management tool right away!